 Any property owner may propose a text amendment to the Town Board or Planning Board, but only the Town Board and Planning Board may initiate a text amendment review.
 A proposed map amendment may be initiated by the Town Board or Planning Board, or by application filed with the written consent of the affected property owner pursuant Section 3.02.

 (C) Planning Board Referral:

-All proposed amendments shall be referred to the Planning Board for its review and recommendation.
-Applications shall be referred to the Planning Board at the next regular meeting held at least 15 days after the application was deemed sufficient.
+All applications shall be referred to the Planning Board at the next regular meeting held at least 15 days after the application was deemed sufficient.

 (D) Planning Board Recommendation: